mohdmot/webwareos/README.md

 # webwareos
-a web-based operating system built with PHP, HTML, CSS, and JavaScript.
+a web-based operating system built with PHP